Need an Australian Partner Visa?

 (Australian Partner Visas & Australian Prospective Marriage Visas)

-We specialise in Australian PARTNER VISAS (aka “spouse visas” or “spousal visas”) and PROSPECTIVE MARRIAGE VISAS (aka “fiance visas” or “fiancee visas”, or “PMV’s”) for Australian men with spouses/partners and fiances especially from the Philippines.
-Most of our clients are Australian men with Filipina ladies (although we do get Aussie ladies with Filipino men too).
+We specialise in Australian PARTNER VISAS (aka “spouse visas” or “spousal visas”) (lodged in Australia or lodged in Philippines) and PROSPECTIVE MARRIAGE VISAS (aka “fiance visas” or “fiancee visas”, or “PMV’s”) for Australian men with spouses/partners and fiances especially from the Philippines.
+Our core clients are Australian men with Filipina ladies (although we do get Aussie ladies with Filipino men too).
 We can also help with visas for defacto couples.
 Jeff’s wife Mila migrated to Australia years ago as a fiancee visa holder, so we’ve been through the process and know how it feels.
 We have a lot of knowledge and experience in this area, and our service is personalised and professional!
 And it remains a “mum and dad” operation.
 We’re not a cold and heartless corporation, nor do we have a team of secretaries doing all the work.
 Every visa application is personally handled by Jeff Harvie.
 Our success-rate is remarkable.
 This means you (and/or your partner/spouse/fiancee) are in very safe hands with us.

 Like to learn more about what we do?
 Or like to have a free assessment of your case?